marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 Some of the properties of Truffle are:

+- All the tooling is in JavaScript
 - Supports compilation, deployment and testing of smart contracts
-- For deployment uses a **local** blockchain called _Ganashe_
+- It provides a **local** blockchain called _Ganache_
-- For testing it uses the [Mocha](https://mocha.org) testing framework
+- For testing it uses the [Mocha](https://mocha.org) framework
 - It requires Node already installed

-Even tough Truffle is an [npm pacakge](https://www.npmjs.com/package/truffle) you still write your contracts in Solidity (or Vyper) but the testing, configuration and deployment are done using JavaScript archives.
+Even tough Truffle is an [npm pacakge](https://www.npmjs.com/package/truffle) you still write your contracts in Solidity or Vyper but the testing, configuration and deployment are done using JavaScript.

 ## Setup a truffle project

-Most of the Truffle tutorials you can find on the net, ask you to install truffle globally with `npm -g truffle`, but I really don't like that option since difference in versions can come into play which is not good if you are working on a team and not by yourself.
-So that's why I use `npx`¬† and install it locally:
+Most of the Truffle tutorials you can find on the net, ask you to install truffle globally with `npm -g truffle`, but I really don't like that option since difference in versions can come into play, which is not good if you are working on a team and not by yourself.
+So that's why I use `npx` and install it locally:

 ```bash
 mkdir truffle-test-project